oroinc/documentation/user_guide/channel_guide.rst

 Retail outlet in Texas needs a separate channel of a Custom Type named *Dallas Store*.

-Item Ordered entity: its records represent the things ordered by a customer but not yet delivered to them.
-This could be as the customer has ordered the goods by phone, or if the store was currently out of stock.
-Each Goods Ordered record keeps details of the product to be delivered, delivery date, order status, details of how the order was made and will be paid for.
+Items Purchased and Item Ordered were created for to keep information about the goods purchased and ordered by a customer but not yet delivered to them (e.g. ordered by phone or currently out of stock).

-and

-Item Purchased: its records represent different things the customer has bought in the store.
-Goods Purchased records keep such details as name of a specific product, purchase volume, the goods price and total cost and date of the purchase.

-The entities were created as an example in the *Entity Management* guide

 This is how the page of the channel looks when we are creating it: